 “Add a section that requests a response within 10 business days, with potential litigation if not addressed.”

-Consequently, giving the tool robust data input and clear prompts helps establish a foundational groundwork for the AI to continue generating accurate and pertinent data.
+Giving the tool robust data input and clear prompts helps establish a foundational groundwork for the AI to continue generating accurate and pertinent data.
 So be as precise as you want to be, but don’t resist inputting varied forms of information.
 Ideally, a demand letter will combine eloquent prose with meticulous legal details, articulating demands with ease and clarity.
-Using your style, tone, and formatting, legal AI tools like Eve’s enable unlimited iteration and collaborative work, so you can refine language, sharpen arguments, and ensure the final document is precisely what you need.
+Using your style, tone, and formatting, legal AI tools like Eve enable unlimited iteration and collaborative work, so you can refine language, sharpen arguments, and ensure the final document is precisely what you need.
 The more precise feedback you give to Eve, or any AI tool, the better the final product will be.